C-Vane/pack_project/README.md

   - ESLint is used to enforce code conventions and catch potential errors.
 It helps maintain code quality and consistency throughout the project.

-- Clark
+- Next-Auth

-  - Clark is used for authentication.
-It provides an out-of-the-box solution for authentication, eliminating the need to implement tokens, APIs, and components from scratch.
+  - Next-Auth is used for authentication.
+It provides an out-of-the-box solution for authentication, eliminating the need to implement tokens, APIs from scratch.

 - Tailwind CSS